 Seasons

-The cyclical passage of the year (spring, summer, autumn, winter) as a recurring image of time's movement against which the speaker's emotional register is measured.
-The image extends across the catalogue from august and 'tis the damn season through Cardigan, Maroon, and the winter / spring movement of ivy itself.
-Distinct from Weather (meteorological conditions) and Flowers (what blooms) in centring on the season as a unit of cyclical time rather than on its weather or its growth.
+Seasons run through Taylor Swift's songwriting as a way of measuring time against feeling: the turning year, spring, summer, autumn, winter, set against the speaker's state of mind.
+It runs across the catalogue, from august and 'tis the damn season through cardigan, Maroon, and the winter-into-spring movement of ivy.
+It is kept distinct from Weather (the conditions themselves) and Flowers (what blooms) by centring on the season as a unit of time rather than on its weather or its growth.

-Seasons carry the charge of cyclical change imposed from outside the speaker: a passage she cannot stop, accelerate, or refuse.
-Particular seasons hold particular registers: spring as feared or desired renewal, autumn as the moment a relationship begins or ends, winter as suspension, summer as the brief window in which something is possible.
+Seasons are change the speaker cannot stop, hurry, or refuse - a passage imposed from outside.
+Particular seasons carry particular feelings: spring as renewal feared or longed for, autumn as the moment a relationship begins or ends, winter as suspension, summer as the brief window when something is possible.

 “Gray November I've been down since July”